DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 Frameworks differ because they are designed for different goals.

-But their metrics often overlap.
-For example, productivity metrics such as number of commits and PRs appear in several frameworks.
+For example, productivity metrics (number of commits, PRs) appear in several frameworks.

 An organization can use these metrics to assess the impact of a new team structure (organizational effectiveness), understand how well a developer tool works (product quality), and evaluate developer workload (developer experience).
 At the same time, some metrics are more specialized.